AndalemPLC/Andalem-RAG-Playground/README.md

 #

-# Welcome to Andalem Consulting PLC
+# Welcome to Andalem PLC

 ## About Us